Transparency · labelling · training

 GuidelineEU

-EU AI Act: Implementation Guidelines
+EU AI Act: Guidelines for High-Risk Classification Implementation

 Source: European Commission / European AI Office